-Is masturbation God’s “way out” for the Christian single struggling with their sexual drive?
+Could masturbation be God’s “way out” for single Christians struggling with their sex drive?

 I encourage you to read the original post so you understand the context of today’s article.
 My goal in writing the initial post was to help the single woman understand herself and how God created her.